Splitting theorems for pro-$p$ groups acting on pro-$p$ trees and 2-generated subgroups of free pro-$p$ products with procyclic amalgamations: Groups acting virtually freely on trees

+{{\mathcal G}} \begin{rmk} \rm Let $G=\Pi_1(\cG,\Gamma,L)$ be the pro-$p$ fundamental group of a finite graph of finite $p$-groups $(\cG,\Gamma)$ and spanning tree $L$ of $\Gamma$.
+The result \cite[Lemma~3.15]{ZM:89} implies for any open free pro-$p$ subgroup $F$ of $G$ the validity of the rank formula

+Let us make the assumption that for all $e$ not in $L$ the edge groups $\cG(e)$ have the same cardinality and let $G$ act on its standard graph $T$.
+Then we can lift the spanning tree to $T$ in order to get a set $U$ of representatives of vertices of $V(\Gamma)$ in $T$ and the edges $e$ not belonging to $L$ give rise to a set of generators $X$ of a free pro-$p$ subgroup of $G$.
+The preceding Lemma rephrases this rank formula, since $G$ and $T$ satisfy the premises of it and $\Gamma$ having $|U|$ vertices and $|X|$ edges not contained in a spanning tree, has number of edges equal to $|U|+|X|-1$. \end{rmk}

-\begin{thm} Let $G$ be a finitely generated infinite pro-$p$ group acting virtually freely on a pro-$p$ tree $T$.
-Then $G$ splits either as an amalgamated free pro-$p$ product or as a proper pro-$p$ ${\rm HNN}$-extension over some edge stabilizer. \end{thm}
+Our next two results constitute \hyperref[t:treeacting_intro]{Theorem~\ref{t:treeacting_intro}}. \begin{thm} An infinite finitely generated pro-$p$ group acting virtually freely on a pro-$p$ tree splits over some edge stabilizer either as an amalgamated free pro-$p$ product or as a pro-$p$ $\operatorname{HNN}$-extension. \end{thm}

-\begin{proof} 0 We consider $G$ to be a counterexample to the theorem with minimal index $[G:F]$ where $F$ is an open subgroup of $G$ acting freely on $T$.
+\begin{proof} Let $G$ be an infinite finitely generated pro-$p$ group acting on a pro-$p$ tree $T$ with an open normal subgroup $F$ of $G$ acting freely on $T$ by restriction.
+The proof is by induction on $[G:F]$.
+If $[G:F]=1$, then $G$ is obviously an amalgamated free pro-$p$ product over a trivial edge stabilizer.
+Suppose then $[G:F]>1$.

-\bcl $G$ does not have a non-trivial finite normal subgroup.
-In particular, we can assume that $G$ acts on $T$ faithfully and irreducibly. \ecl

-By \cite[Lemma 3.11]{RZ:00a} there exists a unique minimal $G$-invariant subtree in $T$.
-Replacing $T$ by this subtree we may assume that the action of $G$ is irreducible.
+By \cite[Lemma~3.11]{RZ:00a}, there exists a (non-empty) unique minimal $G$-invariant pro-$p$ subtree in $T$; replacing $T$ by this subtree we may assume that the original action of $G$ is irreducible.